superfly/docs/networking/dynamic-request-routing.html.md

 `fly-replay` can replay requests across apps in the same organization.
 Think of a router app for a FaaS that wants to spin up a customer [Machine](/docs/machines/) on demand.

-To send the request to an instance of a different app in the same organization, in the nearest region that has one:
+To send the request to a different app in the same organization, in the nearest region that has a Machine:

 ```
 fly-replay: app=app-in-same-org